GP practices 'need obesity specialists'

 Britain must face the facts - while prevention is vital, we don't have the luxury of anticipating some future dilemma.

-It is here, and now; the immediate challenge is to help those whose health is already directly threatened.'It's not their fault'
+It is here, and now; the immediate challenge is to help those whose health is already directly threatened.

 I see the full spectrum of this tragedy in my work in obesity clinics in the Central Middlesex and Whittington hospitals.